-I’ve been at Walk the Plank since 1999 as a freelancer, but more formally since 2010.
+I’ve been at Walk the Plank since 1999 as both a freelancer and member of the core team.
 I used to be a set builder, as I’m a joiner by trade, but ended up working in theatre and then fireworks here at Walk the Plank.

 Walk the Plank and me

 I didn’t actually find the company – they found me.
 One of our trustees introduced me to Liz & John at a party in a farmhouse in Lancaster, and since then I’ve really got under the skin of the company by working on loads of different projects in loads of different places.

 I think what makes Walk the Plank different from other organisations is that we’re not just one of the biggest players in outdoor arts but have a real focus on the community engagement side of things.
 Everyone who works here is really lovely – there is a genuine sense of family.